 Julius Caesar was succeeded by Octavian Augustus.
 Interestingly, he also had to fight for power in the emerging Empire.
 And it was Augustus, the adoptive descendant of Caesar, who became the man who had surpassed his great predecessor in power.
 As Peter Connolly writes, “August, at the end of the Civil War, reduced [60 legions]to twenty-eight.”
 However, in the beginning, he was at the head of 60 legions, the strength of which the Gauls once found out.
 The borders were protected by clusters of legions.
 The Danube and the Rhine were the most heavily fortified, where a third of the total forces were stationed.
 Now let’s talk a bit about Augustus.
 It is certainly worth mentioning that he was the first de facto Roman Emperor, although he forbade him to be called dominus – “lord”.
-After Caesar’s death, a triumvirate was formed, consisting of three people: Octavian, Marcus Antony and Marcus Emilius Lepidus.
+After Caesar’s death, a triumvirate was formed, consisting of three people: Octavian, Mark Antony and Marcus Aemilius Lepidus.
 Soon a conflict broke out, which started the Third Civil War.
-We will not talk about it extensively, but we should stop at Egypt for a moment.
+We will not talk about it extensively, but we should stop at Egypt momentarily.

 This state has been under the de facto control of Rome for centuries.
 However, his lands were not incorporated into the Empire.
 Now that Marcus Antony had mated with the Egyptian queen, the beautiful Cleopatra, Octavian could turn against the Nile country.
 In 36 BCE, Octavian took Sicily, retaking it from the hands of Pompey the Great’s son, Sixtus Pompey.
 Then, in Octavian’s hands, the African provinces of Lepidus were placed.
 Egypt was the next destination.
 But more on that in the next chapter…